Address

 We had not been here in awhile and are happy to report that it is just as good as we remembered.
 Delicious food, with pleasant service in a cute setting.

 Outdoor seating is in the “alley/courtyard” between the restaurant and building next to it.
 It is a nice, semi-secluded area where you don’t feel as though you are sitting in the street Metal tables with umbrellas, as well as some picnic tables and benches are well-spaced.
 The combination of smooth concrete and stone make it easy to a navigate.
 If you are seated here and need to use the restroom there is a street-level door leading to the rear of the restaurant and very close to the restrooms.
+Take note that when you step inside there is an alight ramp down.
 It was nice to see the notice on the door telling one to be careful and step down as you enter.
 There is a small ramp inside the door.
 If you are not comfortable with that it is easy to go around to the main entrance.

 There are two, large, single-occupancy, accessible restrooms with wheelchair accessible sinks, and a baby-changing station.
 Unfortunately, there are high-chairs piled up in the hallway where the restrooms are, making it difficult to get to the mens’ room.
 Also, take note that the doors are quite heavy.
 If you think you might need help, ask someone to assist you.

-If you choose to sit inside, as we did today, the street- level, single-door leads to a small entryway and another single door to the welcome area.If you have to wait, there is a bench in this area.
-Seating is comprised of booths, a full-height bar, and several tables near the entrance.
+If you sit inside, the street- level, single-door entrance leads to a small entryway and another single door to the welcome area.If you have to wait, there is a bench in this area.
+Seating is comprised of booths, a full-height bar, and several tables with armless chairs near the entrance.
 Although not spacious, there is adequate room to navigate.

 Our server was lovely, efficient and attentive.
-The menu choices are varied and interesting.
-My breakfast quesadilla was delicious, as was my friend’s BLT.
+The menu choices are varied and really interesting.
+The lobster bisque was delicious, as were the burgers and amazing chicken salad.
 The side salad that came with the sandwich was large enough to be a meal in itself.
 The coffee was great!
-We sat for quite a while,.
 We were never rushed – even offered several refills on the coffee.
 With an interesting name, delicious food and good service, Whiskey Down Dinner is a winner!

 As always, we at Destination:Accessible advise you to visit a venue’s website, http://www.whiskeydowndiner.com">www.whiskeydowndiner.com, when planning a visit, to “know before you go.”